reportportal/client-java/README.md

 > **DISCLAIMER**: We use Google Analytics for sending anonymous usage information such as agent's and client's names,
 > and their versions after a successful launch start.
 This information might help us to improve both ReportPortal
 > backend and client sides.
-It is used by the Report Portal team only and is not supposed for sharing with 3rd parties.
+It is used by the ReportPortal team only and is not supposed for sharing with 3rd parties.

 [![Maven Central](https://img.shields.io/maven-central/v/com.epam.reportportal/client-java.svg?label=Maven%20Central)](https://central.sonatype.com/artifact/com.epam.reportportal/client-java)
 [![CI Build](https://github.com/reportportal/client-java/actions/workflows/ci.yml/badge.svg)](https://github.com/reportportal/client-java/actions/workflows/ci.yml)